Sagopa Kajmer: 2003–2009: Bir Pesimistin Gözyaşları, Romantizma, İkimizi Anlatan Bir Şey and Kötü İnsanları Tanıma Senesi

 In 2004, he gave an interview to Radikal in which he said that after 7 years of using the stage name Silahsız Kuvvet, he would use the stage name Sagopa Kajmer from now on.
 In the same year, he produced the album Rapstar and appeared alongside Ceza on the music video for "Neyim Var Ki".
 In June 2003, his new album, Bir Pesimistin Gözyaşları, was released by Hammer Müzik and turned the songs "Maskeli Balo" and "Karikatür Komedya" from the album into music videos.
 In 2004, he produced Dr. Fuchs's album Huzur N Darem.
 Later, he made the music for Cem Yılmaz's comedy film G.O.R.A..
 On 19 August 2005, he released the album Romantizma under the label İrem Records and later turned the song "Vasiyet" into a music video.
 The music video for "Vasiyet" won the Best Video Clip award at the 12th Kral TV Video Music Awards in 2005.
 In the same year, he released Pesimist EP 3.
 To produce his own albums and to open doors for new opportunities, on 11 August 2005 Kajmer opened Melankolia Müzik together with Kolera.

-Together with other members of Kuvvetmira, Sagopa Kajmer released the album Kafile on 1 January 2006 under the label Melankolia Müzik.
+Together with other members of Kuvvetmira, Sagopa Kajmer released the album Kafile in which he was the producer of 1 January 2006 under the label Melankolia Müzik.
+On 18 May 2006, he released Pesimist EP 4 - Kurşun Asker, in which the last two songs are in English and belong to Ewren, on his website.

-On 26 Apriln 2007, he released his first mutual album with Kolera, İkimizi Anlatan Bir Şey.
+On 26 April 2007, he released his first mutual album with Kolera, İkimizi Anlatan Bir Şey.
 In 2008, his solo album Kötü İnsanları Tanıma Senesi was released alongside two music videos for the songs "Ben Hüsrana Komşuyum" and "Düşersem Yanarım".
 On 6 May 2008, he released the single "Bu Şarkıyı Zevk İçin Yaptık", which featured Kolera.
 On 27 December 2008, he released Pesimist EP 5 - Kör Cerrah on his official website.
 In 2009, he released the songs from his previous EPs in a compilation album, titled Şarkı Koleksiyoncusu, on 19 February.
 On 1 April 2009, he released the single "Beslenme Çantam" as a duet with Kolera.
 On 18 July 2009, he released another single with Kolera, "Hain".